 This is a classic case of revenue misalignment.

 To avoid this misalignment, sales and marketing need to define the ICP together—and more importantly, stick to it.
 Teams need to make sure that at no point either party decides to veer off the common path to reach revenue goals.
-No “We just randomly closed company X” or “I saw a funny billboard, so I want to sell into this new vertical” is allowed!
+Teams must maintain focus on the agreed-upon ICP and target accounts throughout the revenue cycle.

 2. Surround prospects all the time, in all channels, and throughout the buying process